-- a) financial instruments measured at fair value through profit and loss (FVTPL) in application of the fair value option: either designated as such or held for trading; - b) Investments held to maturity (HTM); - c) loans and receivables (L&R) - d) available-for-sale financial assets (AFS).
+- a) Financial instruments measured at fair value through profit and loss (FVTPL) and held for trading; - b) Investments held to maturity (HTM); - c) loans and receivables (L&R); - d) available-for-sale financial assets (AFS).

 Classification depends on the intended use of the financial instrument within the context of the Company's financial management and each involves a different type of measurement for accounting purposes.
 Financial transactions are recognised on the basis of their value date.